microsoft/azure-shortcuts-for-java/README.md

     .withNewDataDisk(100);
 ```

-At this stage, additional settings can be specified that are optional before 'provision()' is invoked.
+At this stage, additional settings can be specified that are optional before `provision()` is invoked.

 ###### Attaching data disks